robinrob/rsmithio/_posts/2018-02-23-getting-started-with-ocaml.md

 ```

 Arguably not that useful at first sight, but interesting nonetheless and it demonstrates OCaml's commitment to reducing human errors in code, and
 prioritising expressiveness.
-Not even the Rouge-powered syntax-highlighting in this blog can deal with it.
+I noticed that the syntax-highlighting library used in this blog couldn't deal with such eccentric syntax.

 ### Type Inference